Radiative forcing: Total solar irradiance (TSI) forcing summary

-Forcing due to changes in albedo
+Forcing due to changes in albedo and aerosols

+Variations in Earth's albedo

 A fraction of incident solar radiation is reflected by clouds and aerosols, oceans and landforms, snow and ice, vegetation, and other natural and man-made surface features.
 The reflected fraction is known as Earth's bond albedo (R), is evaluated at the top of the atmosphere, and has an average annual global value of about 0.30 (30%).
-The overall fraction of solar power absorbed by Earth is then (1-R) or 0.70 (70%).
+The overall fraction of solar power absorbed by Earth is then (1−R) or 0.70 (70%).

 Atmospheric components contribute about three-quarters of Earth albedo, and clouds alone are responsible for half.
-The pronounced roles of clouds and water vapor are linked with the majority presence of liquid water covering the planet's crust.
-Global patterns in cloud formation and circulation are highly complex phenomena with couplings to ocean heat flows, and with jet streams assisting their rapid transport.
+The major roles of clouds and water vapor are linked with the majority presence of liquid water covering the planet's crust.
+Global patterns in cloud formation and circulation are highly complex, with couplings to ocean heat flows, and with jet streams assisting their rapid transport.
 Moreover, the albedos of Earth's northern and southern hemispheres have been observed to be essentially equal (within 0.2%).
-This is noteworthy since more than two-thirds of land and 85% of the human population are distributed north.
+This is noteworthy since more than two-thirds of land and 85% of the human population are in the north.

 Multiple satellite-based instruments including MODIS, VIIRs, and CERES have continuously monitored Earth's albedo since 1998.
-Landsat imagery available since 1972 has also been used in some studies.
+Landsat imagery, available since 1972, has also been used in some studies.
 Measurement accuracy has improved and results have converged in recent years, enabling more confident assessment of the recent decadal forcing influence of planetary albedo.
 Nevertheless, the existing data record is still too short to support longer-term predictions or to address other related questions.

-Annual cycles

 Seasonal variations in planetary albedo can be understood as a set of system feedbacks that occur largely in response to the yearly cycling of Earth's relative tilt direction.
 Along with the atmospheric responses, most apparent to surface dwellers are the changes in vegetation, snow, and sea-ice coverage.
 Intra-annual variations of about ±0.02 (± 7%) around Earth's mean albedo have been observed throughout the course of a year, with maxima occurring twice per year near the time of each solar equinox.
 This repeating cycle contributes net-zero forcing in the context of decades-long climate changes.